rajdev19/VirtualObjectInteractionHololens/README.md

-You will need yhe YCB dataset to execute this project http://www.ycbbenchmarks.com
+You will need yhe YCB dataset to use this project http://www.ycbbenchmarks.com

 # VirtualObjectInteractionHololens
 MSc dissertation project